Our Danby Marble Countertops - Two Months In

 Why were we so confident in our choice to use marble?

-• First - we completed our Suite Project in 2020 and it has A LOT of marble.
+First - we completed our Suite Project in 2020 and it has A LOT of white marble.
 We have never had a single issue with the stone and it feels like luxury.

-We mentioned above that in the previous version of our kitchen we used Silestone - a really great option for durability, and something we may use in future projects, but as advance as it is, the stone is manufactured - and it looks it.
+We mentioned above that in the previous version of our kitchen, we used Silestone.
+Overall, we liked it and we would consider using it in future projects.
+Man-made products like this can be a really great option if you're looking for something with more durability.
+But as advanced as it is, the stone is manufactured - and it looks it.
+It's tough to compete with a marble countertop of any kind, really.

 Danby marble

-The more we learned about Danby Marble the more it became the obvious choice for our new kitchen.
-The stone is quarried in the state of Vermont by Vermont Quarries, practically in our backyard, which means it’s not shipped from the other side of the globe.
+The more we learned about Danby Marble, the more it became the obvious choice for our new kitchen.
+The stone is quarried at Dorset Mountain in the state of Vermont, by Vermont Quarries.
+We really liked the idea that it was coming from someplace relatively nearby, as opposed to being shipped from the other side of the globe.
+Also, this Danby quarry was actually the first in the United States, and it's the largest underground marble quarry.
+Pretty cool!
 Bonus - Danby Marbles are some of the hardest in the world.

-// Fun Fact: Rumor has it that Danby is the preferred marble by Martha Stewart - and as we see it - if it’s good enough for Martha, it’s good enough for us.
+// Fun Fact: Rumor has it that Danby Imperial is the preferred marble by Martha Stewart - and as we see it - if it’s good enough for Martha, it’s good enough for us!

-// Fun Fact: According to Marble and Granite’s post Danby Marbles have an absorption rate between .06% - .08%, making it less absorbent than some granite, which means in holds up to spills and doesn’t stain very easily.
+// Another Fun Fact: According to Marble and Granite’s post, Danby Marbles have an absorption rate between .06% - .08%, making it less absorbent than some slabs of granite.
+This means that it holds up to spills and doesn’t stain very easily.

 After choosing our slabs Marble and Granite coordinated with Metropolitan Cabinets & Countertops who fabricated and installed the slabs.